12 Not to Be Mist Attractions in Niagara Falls, Canada

 Here’s our breakdown of the best things to do in Niagara Falls.

 No matter what else you do while in the Niagara region, you’ll want to make a stop at the falls.
-Niagara Falls actually refers to three waterfalls which straddle the Canada-US border: Horseshoe Falls, American Falls and Bridal Veil Falls.
+Niagara Falls actually refers to three waterfalls that straddle the Canada-U.S. border: Horseshoe Falls, American Falls and Bridal Veil Falls.
 The biggest of the three is Horseshoe, measuring at 160 feet in height.
 At its peak, over 6 million cubic feet of water goes over the falls every minute, making it the most powerful waterfall in North America.

 You’ll be able to get great views of the falls from above simply by taking a walk on the pathway that runs along Niagara Parkway.
 Be prepared — you may get a little wet due to the mist rising out of the gorge below, but that’s all part of the fun!
 Spend as much time as you want viewing the falls from different angles and try to imagine what it would have been like for European explorers to discover the falls when it was still shrouded in wilderness.